Talk to an Advanced Directive Lawyer

 - Medical Facility Director

-In addition, without a valid healthcare POA, any decision to withdraw treatment or life-sustaining care for a person who is not competent and who has an end-stage medical condition or is permanently unconscious must be authorized by a court.
+In addition, without a proper healthcare POA, any decision to withdraw treatment or life-sustaining care for a person who is not competent and who has an end-stage medical condition or is permanently unconscious must be authorized by a court.
 For example, Pennsylvania law does not allow a presumption to arise regarding an individual's intent to consent to or refuse the initiation, continuation, withholding, or withdrawal of life-sustaining treatment.
 So you must include an advanced healthcare directive in your estate plan.

-Second, the physician must determine whether the individual has either an "end-stage medical condition" or is "permanently unconscious."
+Second, the physician must determine whether the individual has an "end-stage medical condition" or is "permanently unconscious."
 As part of an advanced healthcare directive, these terms are statutorily defined as follows:

 An "end-stage medical condition" is an incurable and irreversible medical condition in an advanced state caused by injury, disease, or physical illness.
 In the attending physician's opinion, to a reasonable degree of medical certainty, the condition results in death, despite the introduction or continuation of medical treatment.